apigee-apihub-demo/bookstore/README.md

 ## Developing the Bookstore API with the API Registry

-Here's a brief exercise that shows how the registry can be used to track and assist in the process of deploying and managing an instance of the Bookstore API.
+Here's a brief exercise that shows how the API Registry can be used to track and assist in the process of deploying and managing an instance of the Bookstore API.

 ### Configure your environment.

 This demonstration uses the `gcloud` and `registry` tools, along with `jq` and `yq` for processing JSON and YAML, respectively.

 - [`gcloud` installation instructions](https://cloud.google.com/sdk/docs/install)
 - [`registry` installation instructions](https://github.com/apigee/registry#the-registry-tool)
 - [`jq` installation instructions](https://stedolan.github.io/jq/download/)